tesera/terraform-modules/elasticsearch/README.md

 - **vpc_id:** the ID of the VPC.
 - **security_group_id:** the security group that was created and associated with this ElasticSearch domain.

+## Index migration/update
+The new index needs to be created first, and then the alias to be redirected to the new index, by calling client.indices.updateAlias with two actions:
+ - "remove" - removing the existing alias and;
+ - "add" - creating an alias with the same name pointing to the new index.